Virgin Media One: 1998–2001

 From the outset TV3 relied heavily on acquiring programming from other countries.
 Prior to the channel's launch TV3 signed agreements with big US broadcasters to air first rights of Sex and the City, Buffy the Vampire Slayer, JAG, FX, The Net, South Park and Just Shoot Me!.
 TV3 has also relied on acquisitions from the UK and Australia.
 In its early days the channel aired two popular UK dramas, Family Affairs (broadcast 18 months after Channel 5) and EastEnders (broadcast with advertising simultaneously with BBC One), and also the short-lived Australian soap Breakers and the US soap Sunset Beach.

 Since 1999, TV3 has a long-term agreement with Big Ticket Television to broadcast Judge Judy.
 New episodes air weekdays at 16:30 and 17:00.

 2001–2006

-In 2000 Granada Television (now ITV) acquired 45% share in TV3.
+In 2000 Granada plc (now ITV) acquired 45% share in TV3.
 Under an agreement with Granada many of ITV's programming began to simulcast on TV3 from 2001, such as Coronation Street and Emmerdale (both previously aired on RTÉ One), Bad Girls and Footballers' Wives.

 TV3 secured a long-term agreement with Harpo Studios from RTÉ Television to hold the Irish broadcasting rights to The Oprah Winfrey Show until it ceased broadcasting.